fxnn/faccia-spec/idea.md

 * an interface for automatic service discovery through third party software.
 * an application programmer's interface (API).

-Thus, Faccia aims to **integrate** multiple systems into one unified interface, and therefore separates service from interface.
+Thus, Personal Information Supply aims to **integrate** multiple systems into one unified interface, and therefore separates service from interface.
 This allows

 * users to use multiple, heterogenous services through one common, unified and then well-known interface.
 * developers to focus on service implementation.
-  It is not necessary to go through all the user interface design for every application.
+  It is not _necessary_ to go through all the user interface design for every application (but should still be _possible_, if wanted).
 * developers to focus on interface implementation.
-  By improving the interfaces provided through Faccia, a benefit for users of many different applications can be created.
+  By improving the interfaces provided through the Personal Information Supply, a benefit for users of many different applications can be created.

-Possible user stories of an integrated Faccia **graphical user interface** could be as follows.
+Possible user stories of an integrated **graphical user interface** could be as follows.

 * The user reconfigures the user interface to adapt it to his habits.